cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // counterparty flush status must be FLUSHING or FLUSHINGCOMPLETE abortTransactionUnless(counterpartyFlushStatus == FLUSHING || counterpartyFlushStatus == FLUSHCOMPLETE)

+    timeout = counterpartyUpgrade.timeout
+    abortTransactionUnless(timeout.timeoutHeight != 0 || timeout.timeoutTimestamp != 0)

+    // if we have already moved to FLUSHCOMPLETE, then counterparty timeout is irrelevant
+    // otherwise, we must abort the transaction if the timeout has already been reached
+    // so the otherside can timeout properly. if currentChannel.flushStatus != FLUSHCOMPLETE {
+        // counterparty-specified timeout must not have exceeded abortTransactionUnless(
+            (currentHeight() > timeout.timeoutHeight && timeout.timeoutHeight != 0) ||
+            (currentTimestamp() > timeout.timeoutTimestamp && timeout.timeoutTimestamp != 0)
+        )
+    }

     connection = getConnection(currentChannel.connectionIdentifier)
     counterpartyHops = getCounterpartyHops(connection)